mercurius-js/mercurius/README.md

   * `subscription.emitter`: Custom emitter
   * `subscription.verifyClient`: `Function` A function which can be used to validate incoming connections.
 * `federationMetadata`: Boolean.
 Enable federation metadata support so the service can be deployed behind an Apollo Gateway
+* `gateway`: Object.
+Run the GraphQL server in gateway mode.
+  * `gateway.services`: Service[] An array of GraphQL services that are part of the gateway
+    * `service.name`: A unique name for the service.
+Required.
+    * `service.url`: The url of the service endpoint.
+Required
+    * `service.rewriteHeaders`: `Function` A function that gets the original headers as a parameter and returns an object containing values that should be added to the headers

 #### queryDepth example
 ```